 (sexual) On January 1, 2007, a 21-year-old male passenger was arrested and charged with sexual contact with a minor.
 The man (from Rochester New York) raped a 13-year-old female passenger on the ship, returning from 4-day Bahamas New Year cruise (itinerary Dec 31, 2006, to Jan 3, 2007) from Port Canaveral to Nassau.

 The man was indicted for aggravated sexual abuse.
 The girl traveled together with her family.
 In the early morning (Jan 1), after leaving the teens-only disco club Vibe (Deck 11), she was strolling around with 2 other teens when the defendant approached and told them they should return to their staterooms.
 The girl followed him, believing he was security staff.
 Then the man took her to a secluded stern area on Sports Deck 10 below, forced her to take her pants off and to perform him oral sex.
 He also threatened to throw her overboard if she screamed or called for help.

 (law news) On September 27, 2010, in federal court, the man pleaded guilty to abusive sexual assault on the high seas, the penalty for which could be imprisonment up to 10 years.

 (law news) On February 11, 2011, he was sentenced to 46 months in jail, and ordered to pay USD 2700 in restitution.

 |01 September 2006||Crew / Passenger Crimes|

-(sexual) On September 1, 2006, a male crew (of Turkish origin) was arrested and charged with sexual offense.
+(sexual) On September 1, 2006, a male crew (of Turkish origin) was arrested and charged with a sexual offense.
 The man (working in the ship’s food & beverage department) exposed himself to 3 female passengers on board.
 He was later fired and deported.